seojuncha/arm-assembly-tutorial/02_moving-data-around/README.md

 # Topic: Moving Data Around

-This section focuses on how to move data between ARM registers and how to use shifted operands in data-processing instructions.
+This section focuses on how to move data between ARM registers and how to use shifted operands in **data-processing instructions**.

 ## Learning Goals
 - Understand how to move immediate values and register values using `mov`